 (c) An entity and its owner, if the latter owns, either legally or beneficially, and either directly or through other persons, more than 10% of the shares, profits, income or voting rights of the entity.

-(d) The managing and silent partners with respect to a silent partnership (contrato de asociación), to the extent the former have an interest in the silent partnership’s profits of more than 10%.
+(d) The managing and silent partners with respect to a silent partnership (contrato de asociación), to the extent the former have an interest of more than 10% in the silent partnership’s profits.

 (e) Entities that are deemed to be related to an individual under (c) and (d) are considered related parties provided they do not satisfy the criteria under (a) and (b).